-SSR completed a large drilling program prior to acquiring the project in 2001, and commissioned a technical resource report titled "Candelaria Project Technical Report" dated May 24, 2001 (filed on SEDAR on June 20, 2002), prepared by Pincock Allen & Holt.
+SSR completed a large drilling program prior to acquiring the project in 2001 and commissioned a technical resource report titled "Candelaria Project Technical Report" dated May 24, 2001 (filed on SEDAR on June 20, 2002), prepared by Pincock Allen & Holt.
 Historical resources as outlined in the report amount to approximately 44 million ounces of silver in the Measured and Indicated categories with an additional 82.8 million ounces of silver Inferred.
 See section titled "Cautionary Note on Historical Resource Estimates".

 Silver One entered into a 3-year option agreement with SSR (announced on January 17 and 23, 2017) whereby Silver One issued 1,332,900 Silver One common shares worth USD \$1,000,000 upon TSX-V approval of the option agreement (January 23, 2017).
-On January 24, 2018, the Company announced the completion its first anniversary payment to SSR Mining by issuing 2,828,636 shares at a deemed value of USD \$1,000,000.
-On January 28, 2019, the Company announced the completion its second anniversary payment to SSR Mining by issuing 5,827,338 shares at a deemed value of USD \$1,000,000.
+On January 24, 2018, the Company announced the completion its first anniversary payment to SSR Mining by issuing 2,828,636 shares for an aggregate value of USD \$1,000,000.
+On January 28, 2019, the Company announced the completion its second anniversary payment to SSR Mining by issuing 5,827,338 shares for an aggregate value of USD \$1,000,000.
 It is further obligated to issue an additional USD \$1,000,000 worth of Silver One shares in January 2020.
-Subsequent to period end, the Company amended the Candelaria Option Agreement ("Amended Agreement").
+On July 25, 2019, the Company amended the Candelaria Option Agreement ("Amended Agreement").
 The Amended Agreement deferred the assumption of the USD \$2,000,000 bond obligation by the Company until January 2023.

 Upon completion of the option agreement, Silver One will have earned 100% of SSR's interest in the property, subject to a 3% net smelter returns royalty payable to Teck Resources USA on production from a certain claims group of the property and a charge of \$0.01 per ton payable for waste rock dumped on certain claims.
+Silver One's goal is to re-evaluate all of the resources, including potential reprocessing of silver from the historic leach pads.
+It will also explore for potential down-dip, high-grade extensions to the system.
+Drilling completed by SSR partially delineated some of these deeper targets, but the testing of their full potential has not been completed.
+Additionally, as indicated by historic workings throughout the area, Silver One will examine the potential for increasing the extent of the mineralized system along strike in both directions from the historic open pits.

-Management's Discussion and Analysis for the six months ended June 30, 2019
+Management's Discussion and Analysis for the nine months ended September 30, 2019